top of page

 • What is your cancellation / refund policy?

-We are happy to give you a FULL REFUND up to four weeks (28 days) before the first class day.
+We are happy to give you a full refund up to four weeks (28 days) before the first class day.
 Anytime after that, no refund will be given.

-• Will Austin Cotillion send out e-mail reminders for classes and the final ball ?
+• Will Austin Cotillion send out e-mail reminders for classes and the final ball?

 • What is your disciplinary policy concerning students?